Logo

 Causes of Limited Social Interaction in Childhood

-• Neurological differences: when children have autism spectrum disorder there are differences in the white matter connections in the brain.
+- Neurological differences: when children have autism spectrum disorder there are differences in the white matter connections in the brain.
 Issues with interacting can be an early warning sign of autism.
-In this case, children may avoid interacting with peers or struggle to make social connections with peers.
-Other neurological differences like ADHD can also underlie challenges with some types of social interaction.
-In this case, the child may be overly boisterous, pushy, or obtrusive in their interaction style.
-Want to know if your child's challenges are a sign of Autism Spectrum Disorder?
-Cadey courses are taught by licensed psychologists and walk you through the symptoms of autism and how they may present in your child.
-Sign up today.
+In this case, children may avoid interacting with peers or struggle to make social connections.
+Other neurological differences like ADHD can also underlie challenges with social interaction.
+In this case, the child may be overly boisterous, pushy, or obtrusive in their interaction style

 What to Do About Limited Social Interaction in Childhood

-• Teach these skills to your child: with your child, draw pictures, act out scenarios, and demonstrate what healthy reciprocal social interaction looks like
+- Teach these skills to your child: work with your child to think through social scenarios.
+Draw pictures, act out situations, and demonstrate what healthy reciprocal social interaction looks like

-• Have your child join a social skills group: for your child, research and find a quality social skills group where your child will be given a chance to learn and practice social skills
+- Have your child join a social skills group: research and find a quality social skills group where your child will be given a chance to learn and practice social skills

-• Avoid large group activities: for your child, look for small group activities with an individual component.
-When activities are structured and turn-taking, back-and-forth interaction can be modeled, and your child can improve their social skills.
+- Avoid large group activities: look for small group activities for your child.
+You want activities that are not extremely competitive or reliant on collaboration.
+The best activities are structured where there’s an opportunity for turn-taking, and back-and-forth interactions.
 For example, you may choose to avoid soccer teams or baseball teams, which are large activities that require a lot of cooperation.
-Instead, you might try a cooking class, a book club, or a lego club that has fewer people and allows for some solo time
+Instead, you might try cooking class, a book club, or a lego club that has fewer people and allows for some solo time

-• Support emerging friendships: If your child loves Minecraft and finds another avid fan, work to get your children together often and guide them to maintain a friendship beyond just chatting at school.
+- Support emerging friendships: help your child connect with others who share the same interests.
+If your child loves Minecraft and finds another raving fan, work to get your children together often and support them in developing a friendship outside of school

 When to Seek Help for Limited Social Interaction in Childhood